louiey-dev/xiao_esp32c3_ap_tcp_server/README.md

 You need connected tcp_client</br>
 In code, refer cli_command.c/h</br>
 You can get all the informations via "?"</br>
+ESP platform has an issue when user use gets API so cliTask cannot use here.</br>
+Instead of cliTask, calls cliLineParser to parse messages from wifi network.</br>

 ## Feature
 - tcp_server